VitaminZeth/ULETH-NEUR-3999-B/README.md

 Superviser: Dr. Matt Tata
 Institution: University Of Lethbridge

-Purpose:
-Independant study recreating the "dichotic pitch stimuli" from "Dichotic Pitch: A new stimulus distinguishs normal and dyslexic auditory function" in the python coding language.
+Purpose: Independent study recreating the "dichotic pitch stimuli" from "Dichotic Pitch: A new stimulus distinguishes normal and dyslexic auditory function" in the python coding language.
 Efforts are to see if correlation between psychoacoustic phenomena and individuals with reported tinnitus are evident.